efournier92/dashboard-challenge/README.md

 - As with pixel perfection, my time-boxing of this exercise precluded my creating a perfectly responsive layout.
   - Were I to cut back into it at some point, now with a better understanding of the Playbook system, I feel confident I could adjust it to be a fully responsive layout.

+### Styling Hackery

+- Towards the end of my work on this, in the interest of time, I was admittedly guilty of some CSS crimes I'm not proud of, particularly with regard to the `!important` property.
+  - _I want it to be clear that I'm not trying to pull a fast one on anyone reviewing this, nor do I feel these woudl adequate long-term solutions in any codebase._

+### Testing

+- Were I building this for Production, I obviously would have gone slower with it, and made sure to write automated tests for each feature I developed.
+  - Moreover, I would have taken time at the end for manual cross-browser testing, ideally having BrowserStack or a similar tool at my disposal.

 ## Feature Stories